 - 1.1 Except where the academy conversion is mandatory (see 1.5), conversion to academy status is ultimately the decision of the governing body, in consultation with school staff, parents and the local community.
 When converting to an academy there are two routes: - Joining an existing academy trust - Establishing a new academy trust in collaboration with other schools - 1.2 When making any decision about the future direction of the school, governors should always evaluate: - What is in the best interests of the children and young people and the wider community? - What is in the best interests of the staff and leadership team of the schools to develop and sustain great teaching and leadership? - What the school can bring to the academy trust, and share with other schools, which would help them all to develop further - What the school can gain from an academy trust, including what it needs to be able to sustain and improve educational outcomes and financial sustainability - 1.3 Any maintained school can join an existing academy trust.
 In doing so, the school chooses to be accountable to the academy trust board, which can help build improvement capacity and ultimately improve the overall quality of education.
 Many good schools also make the decision to join existing academy trusts, bringing their skills, expertise and resource to the wider academy trust.
 In most cases, the prospective school and the academy trust make a joint decision as to whether the school should join the academy trust. - 1.4 The governing body and senior leaders must consider carefully what the academy trust presents for the needs of its community, children in the school and staff, as well as what it can bring to the academy trust.
-Leaders should evaluate the academy trust options available locally and talk to leaders of other schools about their plans and vision for the local area. - 1.5 IMPACT PUPIL REFERRAL UNIT was judged inadequate at its last inspection.
-As the school is eligible for intervention under sections 61 and 62 of the 2006 Education and Inspections Act, the Secretary of State for Education, under Section 4 of the Academies Act 2010 (as amended by the Education and Adoption Act 2016), is required to an issue Academy Order.
-The Order provides that on the conversion date, the school in question shall become an academy
+Leaders should evaluate the academy trust options available locally and talk to leaders of other schools about their plans and vision for the local area. - 1.5 Linacre primary School, Bootle, have been judged as requires improvement in their past 3 inspections.
+Linaker Primary School Southport have been judged as requires improvement in their past 2 inspections.
+As the school is eligible for intervention under sections 61 and 62 of the 2006 Education and Inspections Act, the Secretary of State for Education, under Section 4 of the Academies Act 2010 (as amended by the Education and Adoption Act 2016),

-- and shall cease to be maintained by the Local Authority. - 1.6 Since IMPACT was judged inadequate the Local Authority has exercised its statutory duty to intervene and develop an action plan to support improvement in the school.
+- is required to an issue Academy Order.
+The Order provides that on the conversion date, the school in question shall become an academy and shall cease to be maintained by the Local Authority. - 1.6 Since Linacre Primary School, Bootle and Linaker Primary School, Southport were judged requires improvement in the last inspections the Local Authority has exercised its statutory duty to intervene and develop an action plan to support improvement in the school.